Conditions for a Monotonic Channel Capacity

-\rii{This means that the two definitions \eqref{eq:cprime} and \eqref{eq:c} are equivalent: The cost-limited channel capacity $\tilde{C}(\beta)$ is achieved by an input distribution $f_\bX$ for which the cost equals the maximum allowed value $\beta$.
-A practical interpretation is that when designing a capacity-achieving code for a nonlinear channel, it suffices to consider only codes for which all codewords have the same cost $\beta$.}
+are equivalent.
+The cost-limited channel capacity $\tilde{C}(\beta)$ is achieved by an input distribution $f_\bX$ for which the cost equals the maximum allowed value $\beta$.
+A practical interpretation is that when designing a capacity-achieving code for a nonlinear channel, it suffices to consider only codes for which all codewords have the same cost $\beta$.